ISO 8601 timestamp indicating when the requirements analysis was completed.

 Indicates which revision of the requirements analysis this represents.
 A value of 0 means this is the initial requirements analysis, while higher values represent subsequent revisions based on user feedback or additional requirements gathering.

-If other development artifacts (Prisma, Interface, Test histories) have step values lower than this value, it means those artifacts have not been updated to reflect the latest requirements and may need regeneration.
+If other development artifacts (Database, Interface, Realize, Test histories) have step values lower than this value, it means those artifacts have not been updated to reflect the latest requirements and may need regeneration.

 Type discriminator indicating the specific kind of history record.

-Provides type-safe discrimination between different history record types such as "analyze", "prisma", "interface", "test", "realize", "userMessage", and "assistantMessage".
+Provides type-safe discrimination between different history record types such as "analyze", "database", "interface", "realize", "test", "userMessage", and "assistantMessage".
 This enables proper type narrowing and ensures that history records are processed according to their specific characteristics and requirements.

 History record generated when the Analyze agent and user have completed all discussions regarding requirements, and a comprehensive analysis report has been issued.